Tuition and Payment

 You may pay online using a credit or debit card, or your checking account.
 You can pay in person at the Enrollment Center or mail a check to Enrollment Center, Inver Hills Community College, 2500 East 80th Street, Inver Grove Heights, MN 55076; include your student ID number on the check.
-If you would like to arrange for monthly payments, the FACTS Payment Plan is an option.

 Late Fee Notice

 All student accounts with outstanding balances will be assessed a $50 late fee starting on the late fee deadline date (see the Academic Calendar).
 An invoice that includes this late fee will be sent to the student at that time; payment is due within two weeks.
 If payment is not received, the students account will be sent to the Minnesota Department of Revenue (MnDOR) for collections.
 Their phone number is (651) 556-3000.

 Students with tuition balances are not permitted to register in subsequent terms until they make full payment.
 In addition, transcripts and/or diplomas will not be released.

 Other fees (amounts subject to change at any time)

 NSF fee: When a check is returned to the college by the bank for non-sufficient funds, account closed or stop payment, a NSF fee of $20 will be assessed for each check.
 This applies to checks to the college for tuition AND bookstore charges.
 The fee may also be charged to NSF payments to the FACTS plan.